 Ukraine Visa for the citizens of Thailand – the online application form

-Usually, it takes people about 20 minutes to fill in the application form created by iVisa.
-Nonetheless, if you have questions or need some help, you can contact iVisa’s customer support.
+Usually, it takes people about 20 minutes to fill in the application form created by iVisa.com.
+Nonetheless, if you have questions or need some help, you can contact iVisa.com’s customer support.
 The service is reachable 24/7 and is free of charge.

 You will notice that the form you must complete has three steps.
 You need to complete one to be able to move on to the next one.
 Step one asks for your basic information, passport info, and some details about your trip to Ukraine.
 It also requires you to select a processing time.
 That will affect the cost of your visa.
 You get to opt for one of the following options:

 - Standard processing – this is the longest you need to wait for your Ukraine visa.
-It takes 19 business days for your application to be processed, and you are charged $128.
+It takes 19 Business Days for your application to be processed, and you are charged USD 128.00.

-- Rush processing – you receive your visa within 17 business days, but you must pay $153.
+- Rush processing – you receive your visa within 17 Business Days, but you must pay USD 153.00.

 - Super Rush processing – if you want your visa as soon as possible, this is the option for you.
-Your application is processed within 15 business days, and it costs $178.
+Your application is processed within 15 Business Days, and it costs USD 178.00.

 The Ukraine Business visa is processed within the same amount of time, and the fees are no different.

 As you can see, getting a Ukraine Visa for the citizens of Thailand should not cause you any headaches.
-The Ukraine e-visa remains valid for 30 days since issue and you are allowed to stay in Ukraine for up to 30 days.
+The Ukraine e-visa remains valid for 30 days after arrival and you are allowed to stay in Ukraine for up to 30 days Per Entry.